What actually helps stop nightmares

 Lucid Dreaming Therapy (LDT)

-Lucid Dreaming Therapy teaches patients to recognize when they’re dreaming and encourages them to alter the dream in real time.
+Lucid Dreaming Therapy teaches people to recognize when they’re dreaming and encourages them to alter the dream in real time.
+Knowing that this is possible can be helpful for those stuck in nightmare cycles.

 Nightmare Reduction Improves More Than Sleep